denten-books/plain-text/1-device.md

 word exists in a simulated environment physically apart from the underlying material substratum.
 Freedom reveals itself as a simulation.

+The seeming immateriality of digital media entails real-world effects: the costs of replication plummet, for example.
+Computational text can be copied effortlessly, with minimal cost, and with near-perfect fidelity.
+Hyper-reproducibility of the sort was unthinkable for most of the twentieth century.
+The machine allows for rapid remediation.
+Lowered costs of copying further reduce barriers to access and conveyance.
+Symbols that adhere lightly to their medium are easy to store and to transport.
+Witness the rise of massive, global public knowledge projects like online search engines and encyclopedias as a direct consequence.
+Such projects unfold the logic of immateriality, which moves towards totalizing archives and universal accessibility.[^ln1-google] When representation appears to weigh nothing, one imagines a weightless totality of all representation, available immediately and everywhere.
+The perceived weightlessness of text has other side-effects as well.
+For example, a text that adheres lightly to its medium is also difficult to contain, making onerous the governance of symbolic representation and weakening traditional controls like censorship and intellectual property rights.

+Yet, despite the appearances, the sign does not and cannot exist in a vacuum.
+Rather, the symbol splits in two: with one half arising visibly, a weightless and apparent screen simulation, and the other half, opaque, etched into the hefty and hidden material contingencies of the device.
+The material substrates of computational text likewise carry real-world affordances and consequences.
+They are first and foremost hidden from view.
+Drives and tapes reside inside of black or aluminum boxes.
+If only because they carry electrical current and have the potential to catch fire, they are regulated.
+They contain heavy and rare metals, often hazardous if touched or ingested.
+The computational part of the sign is sealed in miniaturized containers that prevent access and to resist tempering.
+These are but some of the realities of computed text.
+It is text intertwined with machine internals and control code and it is often hermeneutically sealed to resist human interpretation.

+[^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
+See also Johanna Drucker's discussion on "the totalizing drive of the digital" in [@drucker2001, 145].
 [^ln1-brains]: For the first view see @putnam_minds_1960 and
 @fodor_language_1975.
 For the second view see @deutsch_quantum_1985 and
 @dyson_turings_2012.